groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.exception/notsupportedexception/_index.md

 ---
 title: NotSupportedException
 second_title: GroupDocs.Viewer for Java API Reference
-description: The exception that is thrown when the operation is not supported.
+description: This exception is thrown when the requested operation is not supported.
 type: docs
 weight: 14
 url: /java/com.groupdocs.viewer.exception/notsupportedexception/